Frequently Asked Questions

 Repeating of government-funded study across institutions is generally discouraged, irrespective of whether there is a change of programme or discipline, and only cases with very good reasons will be exceptionally considered on a case-by-case basis.

-Please submit your application online via our Study@PolyU website.
+Please submit your application online via our eAdmission System.

 For our full-time Bachelor's Degree programmes, you are allowed to submit only one online application, with up to two choices.

-An application number (e.g. 17XXXXXXX) will be automatically generated once you have submitted your application successfully.
+An application number (e.g. 21XXXXXXX) will be automatically generated once you have submitted your application successfully.

 Yes, you can still apply for admission if you can provide the examination results to meet the general entrance requirement before 18 August.
-In the meantime, please provide your latest results, e.g. transcript of your high school study, or request your school to send us the predicted public examination results (e.g. IB or GCEAL) for our preliminary assessment.
+In the meantime, please upload your latest results, e.g. transcript of your high school study, via eAdmission.
+Alternatively, you may authorize your high school to provide us with the predicted IB or GCEAL results in "Add Qualification > Academic Referee" section via eAdmission by inputting principals' / counselors contact details, or ask your school to send us the transcripts / predicted public examination results via email (email@example.com) for our preliminary assessment.
 A conditional offer will be given to applicants who are considered having the potential to be eligible for admission.

 You will be notified by email if you are shortlisted for interview/test.
 If you are given an offer or a conditional offer, you will be informed via email/SMS.
 You may also log into your eAdmission account from time to time to check the progress of your application.